-His cage has a loft area, which is where I keep his food bowl; on the bottom part of the cage I keep a fleece blanket (to prevent sore hocks) and a litter box.
+Cooper’s cage has a loft area, which is where I keep his food bowl; on the bottom part of the cage I keep a fleece blanket (to prevent sore hocks) and a litter box.
 He hops out into a nice plush green carpet (imitating grass ha!) and to the left he has his water bowl.
 In front, he has a bunny cottage, purchased off Binky Bunny.
-This cottage has several entrances and has two levels; in the bottom part I keep a bed because he likes to sleep in there.
+This cottage has several entrances and has three levels, in the bottom part I keep a bed for him to nap in.
 In a corner, next to his “bachelor pad” he has another litter box.

 Bunny Cottages like the one I have for Cooper, they come in a variety of shapes and sizes.